phalcon-orphanage/docs/en/reference/url.rst

 Generating URLs and Paths
 =========================

-:doc:`Phalcon\\HTTP\\Request <../api/Phalcon_Http_Request>` is the component responsible of generate urls in a Phalcon application.
+:doc:`Phalcon\\Mvc\\Url <../api/Phalcon_Mvc_Url>` is the component responsible of generate urls in a Phalcon application.
 It's capable of produce independent urls based on routes.

 Setting a base URI
 ------------------